sedostheatre/sedos.co.uk/input/venues/bridewell.md

   since 2012, performing most of its London season at the venue
 name: Bridewell Theatre
 key: bridewell
-address: Bridewell Theatre, Bride Lane, Off Fleet Street, London, EC4Y 8EQ
+streetAddress: 14 Bride Lane
+city: London
+postCode: EC4Y 8EQ
+country: GB
 ---
 ## The Bridewell Theatre

 Most of our [London musicals](https://sedos.co.uk/whats-on) and [London plays](https://sedos.co.uk/whats-on) take place at the Bridewell Theatre, where we are the resident theatre company.
 Our next show at the Bridewell is *[Titanic](https://www.sedos.co.uk/shows/2023-titanic)* (23 November-2 December 2023).

 * #### [Sedos shows: what’s on at the Bridewell Theatre?](https://sedos.co.uk/whats-on)
 * #### [Buy tickets to our shows at the Bridewell Theatre](https://sedos.ticketsolve.com/shows)